oav27/Fantasy-Summer-Scratch-Game/README.md

 ## See AND Play The Game?

 Please enjoy the video in the repo showing what the main game was!
 (Excuse the shaky, grainy shot, and the setting.
-It was taken a longggg time ago.
+It was taken a loooong time ago.
 You will notice it does not even have the Opening Title card or the music/sound yet.)

 You can also play the game [here](https://github.com/oav27/Fantasy-Summer-Scratch-Game/blob/main/Olivia%20and%20Samuel%20Maze%20Game.html)!